sashabeton/bitcoinvault/test/test_helpers/README.md

 - `signrecoverytransaction "hexstring" ["privatekey",...] "redeemScript" ( "witnessScript" "sighashtype" )`

   Sign inputs for raw recovery transaction (serialized, hex-encoded).
   The second argument is an array of base58-encoded private keys that will be the only keys used to sign the transaction.
   The third argument is address redeem script.

+- `signinstanttransaction "hexstring" ["privatekey",...] ( [{"txid":"hex","vout":n,"scriptPubKey":"hex","redeemScript":"hex","witnessScript":"hex","amount":amount},...] "sighashtype" )`

+  Sign inputs for raw instant transaction (serialized, hex-encoded).
+  The second argument is an array of base58-encoded private keys that will be the only keys used to sign the transaction.
+  The third optional argument (may be null) is an array of previous transaction outputs that this transaction depends on but may not yet be in the block chain.

 Basic end-user flow: